-Information packets containing the necessary documents for application may be requested from the college Admissions Office at 757.789.1787.
+Information packets containing the necessary documents for application may be requested from the college.
+Admissions Office at 757.789.1731 (toll-free 877.871.8455).

-The deadline for applying to the program for the class beginning in August is June 15.
+The deadline for applying to the program for the class beginning in August is May 1st.
 Depending upon the number of applicants, only selected applicants, based on fulfillment of prerequisite requirements and date of application (if necessary), will be admitted.

-Students must complete placement testing in math and English and take the appropriate developmental classes, if needed, to meet the course requirements of the program.
-All transcripts must be sent before June 15.
+All transcripts must be received before May 1st.
 Students must contact the Admissions Office to set up placement test(s).
+757-789-1720.

-Introduction to Medical Assisting Program
+Introduction to Medical Assisting